Rated4.8/5 | 1512 reviews

 4. Only move to court paperwork once your dates, documents, and chronology all line up.

-5. If the tenant still will not leave, move on to the possession and enforcement stage without breaking the file trail.
+5. If the tenant still will not leave, move on to the possession and enforcement stage without losing the paper trail.

-Landlords often ask “how long does eviction take?” but the answer depends on route quality, service quality, and whether your paperwork survives scrutiny the first time.
+Landlords often ask how long eviction takes, but the real answer depends on whether the notice, service, and later paperwork are done properly the first time.

 Landlord situation